 Timor-Leste is a Southeast Asian island country located northwest of Australia in the Lesser Sunda Islands.
 Also known as East Timor, it spans from the eastern half of the island of Timor to the Oecussi region of the isle.
 The country includes the islets of Atauro and Jaco.

-Fun fact: East Timor is the newest country in Asia.
+Fun fact: Did you know, East Timor is the newest country in Asia.
 It offers off-the-beaten-track experiences for adventurers.
 You can climb mountains, dive into pristine reefs, and explore traditions that have weathered the test of time.

 Dili is considered as one of the world’s best places for diving, visiting international events, or trying delicious seafood.
 There are palm parks, fresh fruit markets, walking avenues, restaurants, bars and shops available in the city.